What are the day-to-day operations of this route?

 Current insurance requirements are $2 million of general liability and $2 million for auto liability, or $1 million of general liability and $1 million of auto liability with a $1 million umbrella policy.
 Owners with multiple employees will need a multiple vehicle policy and worker’s compensation.
 Routes For Sale now offers discounts on insurance!
 Through our size and volume, we have partnered with some of the largest insurance brokers in the nation to offer the best rates.
 Request Your Free Insurance Quote Here.

 What type of vehicle do I need?

-The current owner services this route using a 2016 Isuzu NPR Box Truck that is included with the purchase and has an assumable lease.
-Expenses have been deducted from the cash flow to reflect.
-When assuming a vehicle loan or lease a credit check may be required.
+The current owner services this route using a 2016 Isuzu NPR Box Truck that is available to purchase as a separate transaction.
 Common delivery vehicles used for this type of business are box trucks or trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?

 The gross income for the route is $92,716 per year, minus your above mentioned expenses of $18,616 gives you an estimated $74,100 in net income or cash flow yearly.